johnlokerse/azure-bicep-cheat-sheet/README.md

 # Azure Bicep Cheat sheet

-This Azure Bicep Cheatsheet repository contain a set of quick code references for Azure Bicep!
+Azure Bicep has become my preferred tool for crafting infrastructure-as-code for Azure, thanks to its modularity and effortless adaptability.
+This repository serves as a handy cheat sheet, offering rapid code snippets and references for Azure Bicep.

 ## What is a cheat sheet?